Address: Donington Park, Castle Donington, Derby, DE74 2RP, England

 In May 2010, the Worcestershire-based Adroit Group acquired the lease to the circuit and began making good on repairs.
 These continued throughout 2010, meaning that almost a full season of racing activity had been lost.
 During these renovations, the opportunity was taken to modify the chicane on the National Circuit, moving it further from Goddards corner to provide greater run-off.
 The Foggy Esses were also realigned, with a faster exit created.

 In August 2010 the track passed a crucial safety inspection and the first races for 12 months were held in September.
 Donington was back in business!

 Despite this positive news, by year's end it was announced that the Wheatcrofts and Adroit had failed to agree terms of a final lease contract and hence terminated their outline agreement.
-Control of the circuit thus passed once more back into family hands in the form of Donington Park Racing Ltd. Under Kevin's helm, the circuit has begun to re-establish itself with a full calendar of national events, headed by a one-off return of the WTCC in 2011 and the return of the World Superbikes in 2012.
+Control of the circuit thus passed once more back into family hands in the form of Donington Park Racing Ltd. Under Kevin's helm, the circuit began to re-establish itself with a full calendar of national events, headed by a one-off return of the WTCC in 2011 and the return of the World Superbikes the same year.

 In January 2014, the FIA Formula E Championship announced it was building its headquarters and team workshops at the circuit, in a new building in the western paddack, adjacent to the entry to the Melbourne Hairpin.
-The series will also use Donington Park circuit for testing and development work on the fully-electric Spark-Renault SRT_01E race car.
-The circuit will also host the 2015 British MotoGP, after striking a deal with Circuit of Wales bosses, who were awarded the race but have yet to complete their circuit.
+The series also used Donington Park circuit for testing and development work on the first-generation Spark-Renault SRT_01E race car.

 Donington Park is located in central England, near to Castle Donington in Leciestershire.
 The nearest airport in East Midlands Airport, which is adjacent to the eastern end of the circuit and a short drive away.
 It offers flights to a range of International and European destinations.